zlorfi/ai-cost-checker/README.md

 2. Add to your `.env` file: `VITE_OPENAI_API_KEY=sk-...`
 3. **Important**: Your API key must have access to organization-level billing data

-**Troubleshooting**: If you see $0.00 but know you have costs:
+**Troubleshooting**: If you see incorrect costs:
 - Check that your API key has organization access permissions
 - Verify you're using a regular API key (not a project-scoped key)
-- Check the browser console (F12) for detailed error messages
+- Check the browser console (F12) for detailed error messages and API responses
-- The costs endpoint returns data in cents - the app automatically converts to dollars
+- The costs endpoint returns data directly in dollars

 #### Anthropic
 1. You need an **Admin API key** (not a regular API key) to access cost/usage endpoints